TheLiquid2/Inventory-Management-System/README.md

 # Inventory Management System
 Description:

 An inventory management system developed during my software engineering internship.
 The project focuses on managing inventory data through a backend built with Node.js and database integration.

-what Technologies that are used and gained during my internship:
+What Technologies that are used and gained during my internship:
 - Node.js
 - JavaScript
 - Database